eclipse-esmf/esmf-semantic-aspect-meta-model/documentation/decisions/0001-formalism-for-aspect-models.md

-# Formalism for the definition of Aspect Models
+# Formalism for the definition of Aspect Models: RDF with Turtle syntax

 ## Context and Problem Statement